 Paid sick leave also improves health outcomes for workers and their families.
-It has consistently been shown to reduce recovery time for workers, promote the use of regular medical providers rather than hospital emergency departments, and enable workers to seek preventive care.
-Access to paid sick leave decreases the likelihood that a worker will put off needed care, and increases the rates of preventive care among workers and their children.
-A study by the Centers for Disease Control and Prevention found that workers who have access to paid sick leave are significantly more likely to undergo routine cancer screenings and to visit a doctor or obtain other medical care.
-Access to paid sick leave is especially important for maternal health because it allows workers to attend pre- and post-natal medical appointments.
+It has consistently been shown to reduce recovery time for workers, promote the use of regular medical providers rather than hospital emergency departments, and enable workers to seek preventive care.35 Access to paid sick leave decreases the likelihood that a worker will put off needed care, and increases the rates of preventive care among workers and their children.36 A study by the Centers for Disease Control and Prevention found that workers who have access to paid sick leave are significantly more likely to undergo routine cancer screenings and to visit a doctor or obtain other medical care.37 Access to paid sick leave is especially important for maternal health because it allows workers to attend pre- and post-natal medical appointments.

 One less obvious benefit of paid sick leave is that it prevents workplace accidents.
-One study found that workers with access to paid sick leave were 28 percent less likely than workers without access to paid sick leave to be injured on the job, with the strongest connection between access to paid sick leave and a lower incidence of occupational injuries in high-risk sectors and occupations.
+One study found that workers with access to paid sick leave were 28 percent less likely than workers without access to paid sick leave to be injured on the job, with the strongest connection between access to paid sick leave and a lower incidence of occupational injuries in high-risk sectors and occupations.38

-The ongoing COVID-19 pandemic provides a clear example of the benefits of paid sick leave to workers.
-Access to paid sick leave during the pandemic has allowed workers to stay home and recover while sick, get vaccinated, and still receive a paycheck if they need to quarantine or if their place of work closed on account of a COVID outbreak.
-These economic and health benefits have been a lifeline to families during the pandemic, and must be made available to all workers.
+COVID-19 provided a clear example of the benefits of paid sick leave to workers.
+Access to paid sick leave during the pandemic has allowed workers to stay home and recover while sick, get vaccinated, and still receive a paycheck if they need to quarantine or if their place of work closed on account of a COVID outbreak.39 These economic and health benefits have been a lifeline to families during the pandemic, and must be made available to all workers.
+Moreover, the availability of paid sick leave can provide peace of mind in the event of an emergency, even if a worker may not need it.
+In fact, research has shown that workers without paid sick leave report statistically-significant, higher rates of psychological distress than those who have access to this important safety net.40